wavemaker/docs/learn/on-premise/wme-overview.md

 ---
 ---

-WaveMaker Enterprise(WME) is WaveMaker Enterise Version of Platform hosted on-premise or private cloud for enterprise teams.
+WaveMaker Enterprise(WME) is WaveMaker Enterprise Version of Platform hosted on-premise or private cloud for enterprise teams.
 Hosted and Managed by enterprise on their own infrastructure.

 Here you will find instructions to setup and manage WaveMaker Enterprise (WME).

-Advantages of WaveMaker Enteprise Version than SaaS version
+Advantages of WaveMaker Enterprise Version than SaaS version

 - No sharing Infra
 - Can access resources with in the firewall/with in your network